Atlas of Nebraska (Hardcover)

 About the Author

 J. Clark Archer is a professor of geography at the University of Nebraska–Lincoln.
 He is the coauthor of Atlas of the Great Plains (Nebraska, 2011).
-Richard Edwards is the director of the Center for Great Plains Studies and a professor of economics at the University of Nebraska–Lincoln.
+Richard Edwards is a former director of the Center for Great Plains Studies and professor emeritus of economics at the University of Nebraska–Lincoln.
 He is the coauthor of Homesteading the Plains: Toward a New History (Nebraska, 2017).
 Leslie M. Howard is the geographic information system/cartography manager in the School of Natural Resources at the University of Nebraska–Lincoln.
 Fred M. Shelley is a professor of geography at the University of Oklahoma.
 He is the coauthor of Geography of North America.
 Donald A. Wilhite is a professor emeritus of applied climate science in the School of Natural Resources at the University of Nebraska–Lincoln.
 He is the coeditor of Proceedings of an Expert Meeting on a Compendium for National Drought Policy.
 David J. Wishart is a professor of geography at the University of Nebraska–Lincoln.
 He is the editor of the Encyclopedia of the Great Plains (Nebraska, 2004) and author of Great Plains Indians (Nebraska, 2016).

 "Want to know where earthquakes have rattled Nebraska since statehood?
 There’s a map for that.
 How about the paths of tornadoes across the state?
 The origins of foreign-born Nebraskans?
 Areas state-designated as short of physicians, dentists and pharmacists?
 Or how horses have migrated from rural to urban areas?
 There are maps for all that.
 In fact, the atlas—the first of Nebraska published in more than three decades—chronicles the history of the state with more than 300 original, detailed and full-color maps accompanied by explanatory text.
 The coffee-table volume pokes into myriad subjects, including the state's geologic and prehistoric roots, American Indians and the fitful transition from territory to state."—David Hendee, Omaha World-Herald